 David is a first generation farmer who also used to run an on-site butchers shop (decades before the concept took hold) at Heath Farm.
 Back in the 1970s the cottages were animal sheds occupied by farm animals.
 With time they were converted for use of their growing family.
 The final transformation focusing on the use of natural materials and superior craftsmanship together with an attention to detail and design and finishing has made these cottages the havens of comfort and natural luxury you can experience today .

 Nena is originally Spanish, she met David through a mutual friend in the mid 60s and has made Heath Farm her home ever since.
 They have 4 adult children and 8 grandchildren who all help and contribute to the wonderful ambiance of the farm.
-Nena’s passion is people making others happy, she loves welcoming back all the return guests.
-She is kept busy looking for soft furnishings and equipment needed to maintain the quality of the interiors.
+Nena’s passion is gardening, cooking and making other people happy.
+She loves welcoming back all the returning guests!
+In between the gardening, cooking and greeting of guests he is kept busy looking for soft furnishings and equipment needed to maintain the quality of the interiors.

 They couldn’t offer the service they do without the support of their wonderful staff.
 From our head housekeeper of many years, Sheila and other dedicated cleaners , Brian our woodland manager, Pete our resident maintenance and I.T manager through to Martin & Craig who run the joinery.